greymd/tmux-xpanes/README.md

 # Features
 * Split tmux window into multiple panes
-  + Build command lines from given arguments & execute them on the panes
+  + Build command lines & execute them on the panes
 * Runnable from outside of tmux session
 * Runnable from inside of tmux session
 * Record operation log
-* Layout arrangement for panes
+* Flexible layout arrangement for panes
+  + Select layout presets
+  + Set columns or rows as you like
 * Display pane title on each pane
 * Generate command lines from standard input (Pipe mode)